Petro-piracy in the Gulf of Guinea: Root causes

 A further cause on land of petro-piracy and piracy in general in the Gulf of Guinea is environmental degradation and climate change.
 Here, over-fishing, oil-spills, and floods are key issues.
-First, illegal, unreported, and unregulated (IUU) fishing and over-fishing, causing a diminishing fishing stock in the Gulf of Guinea, are in combination an immense threat to human security and national security.
+First, illegal, unreported, and unregulated fishing and over-fishing, causing a diminishing fishing stock in the Gulf of Guinea, are in combination an immense threat to human security and national security.
 In the Gulf of Guinea “40 % of all fish caught… occurred illegally” which foreign companies from Japan, South Korea, Russia, Spain, France, Italy, and China are responsible for.
 Adding to that, decades of unregulated over-fishing has caused the fishing stock to decrease by 50%.
 This is worsened by a dependency on the resources of the sea, especially food in the form of fish, which is vial for millions of Africans in the Gulf of Guinea.
 Many former fishermen therefore turn to piracy.
 Second, oil-spills, especially in the Niger Delta of Nigeria, are a severe threat to human security with several millions of litres of spilt oil since 2011, destroying Africans’ means of living, e.g. farming and fishing in creeks, and their homes.
 This is mainly due to pipeline leaks or to sabotage.
 Third, floods, due to climate change, are another major cause of petro-piracy and piracy in general.
 Here, Nigeria is one of the most vulnerable countries to climate change in Africa, due to “its low adaptive, mitigation, and resilient capacities”.
 Floods have major consequences for the economy and development.
 In the case of Nigeria, if the sea level rise with 1 meter in the future, 75% of the Niger Delta will be flooded, potentially causing even more of its inhabitants to use petro-piracy, other piracy activities, or other criminal activities, as alternative means of living.
-Concluding, environmental degradation and climate change can negatively affect the level of piracy in the Gulf of Guinea, and thus most likely also petro-piracy activities as we now know it is easy to access, the oil market is flourishing, and the oil-business is very lucrative.

 Other central root causes are economic deprivation and youth unemployment.
 First, economic deprivation with poverty, low wages and joblessness causes higher willingness to join piracy activities.
 Most countries experiencing piracy have an average per capita GDP lower than $2000 or has a large portion of the population living under the poverty line or high levels of unemployment.
 Second, because of economic deprivation, youth unemployment feeds into piracy activities as a willing force.
 High unemployment or not, pirates in the Gulf of Guinea are mostly young men and youth are a big part of militant groups e.g. in the Niger Delta.
 Many of these youth have also “been disruptive, drawing critical economic and military resources away from other areas… where piracy critically thrives”, as youth for instance have made attacks on oil productions and kidnapped oil workers in frustration from neglect.